garystafford/sagemaker-terraform/README.md

 # Amazon SageMaker/PyTorch Workshop Infrastructure

 Terraform code to provision resources in a new AWS Account for an Amazon SageMaker/PyTorch Workshop.
+Includes the use of AWS Step Functions.

 ![Graph](graphviz.png)